Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken NHL Playoffs Second Round Game 4: Odds, total, moneyline and other Vegas lines

-Game 4 of the NHL Playoffs Second Round on Tuesday will see the Dallas Stars and Seattle Kraken square off, beginning at 9:30 PM ET on ESPN, SportsNet, and TVAS.
-The Kraken are up 2-1.
-The Kraken are underdogs (+120) against the Stars (-145).
+The Dallas Stars visit the Seattle Kraken for Game 4 of the NHL Playoffs Second Round on Tuesday, May 9, beginning at 9:30 PM ET on ESPN, SportsNet, and TVAS.
+The Kraken hold a 2-1 edge in the series.
+Oddsmakers favor the Stars in this matchup, listing them -160 moneyline odds against the Kraken (+130).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!